nicbou/nicolasbouliane.com/content/blog/airpod-problems.md

 ## One of the Airpods won't connect

-This happened frequently with my Samsung S9.
+This happened frequently with my Samsung S9 and my Pixel 5.
 When I opened the case, only one Airpod would connect.
 It was usually the same one every time.

 The solution was to put that one Airpod in the case, wait 5 seconds, and take it out again.
 That usually worked.
 If it didn't, I'd have to disconnect the Airpods and connect them again.
 I did not have to unpair them.

-This issue never happened on my Pixel 5.
+This also happens if the Airpod and the case are discharged.
+The Airpod will appear to be independent from the other.

 ## There is a faint hiss when using the Airpods